 A crate engine or crate motor is a factory-built engine that arrives at your doorstep perfectly timed, balanced, and blueprinted, and ready to provide motive power for any project you have laying around.
-Included parts are a fully assembled block consisting of crank, rods, and pistons, a fully assembled head consisting of valves, cams, and associated parts, and often a carburetor for fuel delivery.
+Included parts are a fully assembled block consisting of crank, rods, and pistons, cylinder heads, a fully assembled head consisting of valves, cams, and associated parts and engine components, and often a carburetor for fuel delivery.
 Big block, small block, short block, long block – a crate engine can come in all shapes and sizes.

 The beauty of a crate engine is that it can go into any vehicle you want.
 The engine gave out in your truck?
 Maybe it’s time for an upgrade.
 Want to make a V8 Pinto?
 Go right ahead.